 Disinfectant residual levels at Spot Pond and Fells Reservoirs were highly variable throughout the month.
-Disinfectant levels at Spot Pond were increased in response to the presence of coliform bacteria in samples collected from the reservoir.
 Satisfactory residuals were maintained at all times.

 TREATED WATER pH LEVELS AT SPOT POND AND FELLS RESERVOIRS

 The water MWRA supplies is monitored and adjusted to reduce corrosivity in order to minimize the leaching of lead and copper from service lines and home plumbing systems into the water.
 The target pH is between 7 and 8 pH units.